All Products

 Version rollback is not supported after a one-click major engine version upgrade.
 If you need the ability to roll back to the previous version after the upgrade, you can upgrade by cloning the cluster.
 For more information, see Upgrade the major engine version by cloning.

-• A one-click major engine version upgrade involves only one cluster, and you cannot roll back to the source version after the upgrade.
+• The one-click major engine version upgrade applies to a single cluster, and you cannot roll back to the source version after the upgrade is complete.

-• To ensure a smooth upgrade, stop write operations from your business before you start the upgrade.
-During the upgrade, the cluster automatically stops writes.
-However, if your business does not stop writing in advance, the synchronization wait time may be excessively long, or synchronization may not complete in a timely manner.
+• To ensure a smooth upgrade, stop write operations from your application before you start the upgrade.
+The cluster automatically stops writes during the upgrade.
+However, if your application does not stop writing in advance, the synchronization wait time may be excessively long or synchronization may not complete promptly.
 This can affect the timeliness of the upgrade.

-• To reduce the impact of the upgrade on your business, perform the following validations before you start the upgrade.
+• To reduce the impact of the upgrade on your services, perform the following validations before you start the upgrade.

 • Compatibility and performance validation: Validate differences in the features, syntax, and performance of write and query operations.

 • Upgrade duration validation: The instance restarts multiple times during the version upgrade.
-Some instances may take a long time to restart because of many databases, tables, or partitions (Parts).
+Some instances may take a long time to restart because they have many databases, tables, or partitions (Parts).

 Important